alefesouza/droidex/README.md

 * Primal Groudon
 * Mega Diancie

+As principais diferenças se comparado ao aplicativo original são uma página de configurações para mudar a cor do aplicativo, e poder adicionar widgets de QUALQUER Pokémon na tela inicial.

 ##### English

 DroiDéx is an application based on DéxDroid (https:// github.com/RadhiFadlillah/Pokedex) version 3.1, wich is an Pokédex for Android.
-I decided creating it because i loved the app DéxDroid and became so disappointed when I realized it was removed from Play Store and had no more updates, but since the original developer left it open source and allowed anyone to modify and distribute, containing the credits to him, i decided to update it by myself.
+I decided creating it because i loved the app DéxDroid and became so disappointed when I realized it was removed from Play Store and had no more updates, but since the original developer left it open source and allowed anyone to modify and distribute, containing the credits to him, I decided to update it by myself.

-This is the 5.5 version code
+This is the 5.5.5 version code

 Recently added Pokémon: